verrazzano/docs/content/en/docs/uninstall/backup/keycloak.md

 ### Scheduled backups

 You can also implement schedules for running MYSQL backups.
-More details can be found here [MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html) under `Backup schedule`s.
+For more information, see [Handling MySQL Backups](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-backups.html) under `backupSchedules`.

-## MySQL Operator Restore
+## MySQL Operator for Kubernetes Restore

-The following section assumes that you have read the [MySQL Operator prerequisites](#mysql-operator-prerequisites).
-Additionally, there should be at least one healthy back up before starting a restore.
+Before you begin, read the [MySQL Operator for Kubernetes prerequisites](#mysql-operator-for-kubernetes-prerequisites).
+In addition, you must have at least one healthy backup before starting a restore.

-To initiate a MySQL restore, from an existing backup, you need to recreate the MySQL cluster.
-Following are sequence of steps for successful restoration of MySQL.
+To initiate a MySQL restore from an existing backup, you need to recreate the MySQL cluster.
+Use the following steps for a successful MySQL restore:

 1. Back up the values in the MySQL Helm chart to a file, `mysql-values.yaml`.